Bohem1/digital-doc/readme.md

 The project weill deploy all components within a single subscription in Azure. each stack will exist within it's own resource group where it makes sense.
 We will use a simplified naming convention for the experiment and thereby deviating from the company standard.
 This is approved by the architects.

+At the core of this setup we will use Azure Container Apps operating inside an internal *Azure Container Apps Environment*.
+This environment is linked to a Azure Virtual Network that is operated by the team.
+This will allow the use of native Network security mechanizm like NSG to enforce inbout and outbound rules.

 ### Frontend spa

 TODO document